 The UK's commitment to net zero carbon emissions by 2050 is enshrined in law.
-Over the months and years to follow, the government will need to increase its support for decarbonisation if it is to meet its carbon reduction commitments.
-Recent government statements suggest this could be a cornerstone of the wider efforts needed to stimulate an economy facing its deepest recession in more than a generation.
-Prime Minister Boris Johnson's 'green recovery' plan, unveiled in November 2020, indicates plans to mobilise some £12bn of state investment to incentivise asset growth within renewables.
+Over the months and years to follow, the government will increase its support for decarbonisation, as a cornerstone of wider efforts to stimulate an economy facing its deepest recession in more than a generation.
+Prime Minister Boris Johnson's 'green recovery' plan, unveiled in November 2020, will mobilise £12bn of state investment to incentivise asset growth within renewables.

-Foresight says that within the UK, a recent Government announcement to support up to double the capacity of renewable energy in the next Contracts for Difference auction, opening in late 2021, demonstrates a commitment to the sector.
-Whilst offshore wind appears to be at the heart of this near-term strategy, it seems reasonable that significant contributions will also be needed from other sectors.
-Renewed subsidy support should help to provide some visibility on revenue generation, which is arguably needed to attract the required levels of capital to finance the buildout of capacity across technologies, both new and old.
+Foresight notes that within the UK, a recent Government announcement to support up to double the capacity of renewable energy in the next Contracts for Difference auction, opening in late 2021, demonstrates the commitment to this sector.
+Whilst offshore wind is at the heart of this near-term strategy, an important contribution will come from other sectors.
+Renewed subsidy support will provide the revenue generation visibility needed to attract the required levels of capital to finance the buildout of capacity across technologies, new and old.

-The 2020s look set to establish the key pathways towards decarbonisation, with the core generation technologies looking likely to be wind and solar augmented by important contributions from other clean energy sources such as those produced by hydro and anaerobic digestion (AD) processes.
+The 2020s will define the pathways towards decarbonisation, with the core generation technologies of wind and solar augmented by important contributions from other clean energy sources such as those produced by hydro and anaerobic digestion (AD) processes.
 The evolution of fossil fuel-led and renewable generation in the UK is illustrated by Figures 1 and 2.